mgsloan/roam-navigator/readme.md

 # Roam Navigator

-When you may Roam :metal:, it is essential to have an efficient navigator.
+Wherever you may [Roam](https://roamresearch.com/) :metal:, it is essential to have an efficient navigator.

 Navigation mode is initiated by pressing `alt-g`, or just `g` when not editing text.
 Navigation keys will then appear, which can be typed to